AVEVA/CONNECT-data-services-developer-docs/content/communities/community-remove-administrators.md

 ## Prerequisites

-To remove community administrators, you must be a [community administrator](xref:ccRoles#community-administrators-preview) yourself.
+To remove a role from community administration, your user account must be assigned [community administrator permissions](xref:ccRoles#community-administrators-preview).

 ## To remove community administrators